NIWS slider

 How did the Scam take place?

 Banks were not allowed to invest in the stock market until 1990.
-Yeah, they were required to make a profit and keep a certain percentage (threshold) of their assets in fixed-interest bonds issued by the government.
+They were required to make a profit and keep a certain percentage (threshold) of their assets in fixed-interest bonds issued by the government.
 Mr. Mehta wisely took the money out of the banking system and invested it in the stock market.
 He assured the banks of a higher interest rate than the current rate.
 He requested that the funds be transferred to his account, claiming that he would purchase securities for them from other banks.
+This scheme became a key part of the infamous 1992 scam Harshad Mehta orchestrated.

 To buy securities and forward bonds from other banks, a bank had to go through a broker at the time.
 Mehta got the idea from there to put the money into his account temporarily and buy shares.
-When the market was at its height, he began to raise the price of some shares of well-established companies such as (ACC, Sterlite Industries, and Videocon).
-When the shares are finally sold, he gives a portion of the funds to the bank and holds the rest in his pocket.
+When the market was at its height, he began to raise the price of some shares of well-established companies such as ACC, Sterlite Industries, and Videocon.
+This strategy was pivotal in the 1992 scam story, where he manipulated stock prices for massive personal gains.
+When the shares were finally sold, he gave a portion of the funds to the bank and kept the rest for himself.

-To carry out the scam, the security and payment were only delivered with the help of the broker.
-For example, one seller handed over the security to the broker, who then passed them on to the buyer, who then gave the broker the cheque, who then paid the seller.
-The buyer and seller will have no idea who they were trading with because the broker would be the only one who can link them.
+To carry out the Harshad Mehta scam, the security and payment were only delivered with the help of the broker.
+For example, one seller handed over the security to the broker, who then passed them on to the buyer.
+The buyer gave the broker a cheque, who then paid the seller.
+The buyer and seller had no idea who they were trading with because the broker was the only one who could link them.

-The Bank Receipt was another widely used instrument (BR).
-The BR is the confirmation of a security sale, and it functions similarly to a receipt issued by the selling bank.
-I.e. the seller of securities sent a BR to the buyer of securities.
-A BR claims that the seller will deliver the securities to the buyer and that the seller will keep the securities in the buyer's trust in the meantime.
+The Bank Receipt (BR) was another widely used instrument.
+The BR is the confirmation of a security sale and functions similarly to a receipt issued by the selling bank.
+For instance, the seller of securities would send a BR to the buyer of securities.
+A BR claimed that the seller would deliver the securities to the buyer and, in the meantime, would hold the securities in the buyer's trust.

 Mehta figured out how to find a bank that would offer him fake BRs or BRs that were not backed by any government securities.
-The Bank of Karad (BOK) and the Metropolitan Co-operative Bank (MCB), both small and unknown banks, came in handy for this reason.
-He returned the money to the banks after the false BRs were released and the money was invested in the stock market and sold for a profit.
+The Bank of Karad (BOK) and the Metropolitan Co-operative Bank (MCB), both small and unknown banks, became key players in this 1992 scam Harshad Mehta designed.
+He returned the money to the banks after the false BRs were issued, invested the money in the stock market, and sold the shares for significant profits.

 Background of the 1992 Securities Scam